vesoft-inc/nebula-chaos/README.md

 Chaos framework for the Storage Service

 ### Plan Intro
+There are some built-in plans in nebula-chaos.
+Each plan is a json in [conf](conf/) directory.
+The plan need to specify some instances (usually including nebula graph/meta/storage) and some actions.
+The actions is a collection of different type actions, which forms a dag.
+The dependency between actions need to be specified in `depends` field.
+Most of the action need to specify related nebula instance in `inst_index` field.
+You can add customize based on these rules.

+A utils to draw a flow chart of the plan is included, use it like this: `python3 src/tools/FlowChart.py conf/scale_up_and_down.json`.

 #### [clean_wals_restart](conf/clean_wals_restart.json)
 Clean all wals of specified space, then start all services, write a circle, then check data integrity.